carlosgavina/corejs/documentation.md

 NotesApp.on("Router:Default", function( e, data ) {
   // code for the default route, the root for the website ( example.com/ )
-  // this refers to the parent element, NotesApp console.log( this );
+  // this refers to the parent object, NotesApp console.log( this );
 });